DeepRegNet/DeepReg/docs/source/tutorial/run_cluster.md

 # Running DeepReg Remotely (on the Cluster)

 This tutorial gives an example of how to run DeepReg remotely (e.g. on a cluster).
-Our example is specific to the UCL cluster, which has operating system CentOS 7 (similar to Ubuntu), with job scheduler Sun Grid Engine (SGE).
+Our example is specific to the UCL cluster, which has the operating system CentOS 7 (similar to Ubuntu), with job scheduler Sun Grid Engine (SGE).
 More information on the specific configuration at UCL is available [here](https://hpc.cs.ucl.ac.uk/job-submission/).

 ## Installing the Environment

 Below is the script to install the environment for DeepReg in the cluster.
 If you want to switch to the current working branch.
 Call `git branch origin/<branch_name>` after downloading DeepReg.

 ```
 git clone https://github.com/<personal_acount_id>/DeepReg.git
 module load default/python/3.8.5